tvaneerd/stuff/code_reviews.md

 Tests* - could/should be between Design and Writing, and should be Unit and System
 Review* - can happen at multiple stages!

-Feature Design
+### Feature Design

 Don't focus on features.
 Focus on problems that need to be solved.
 I've seen feature requests from users like "please add a short-cut key for Save-As, preferably one that auto-names with an incrementing number".
 Obviously what they really want is a version control system.
 Or a way to experiment within the app, maybe show multiple scenarios at once, compare them, etc.

-What is the real problem behind the request?
+Always think _What is the real problem behind the request?_

 Don't be afraid to have a vision.
 A vision can be quick, doesn't need to be designed in detail.
-(But does need enough thought to have an idea of feasibility.)
+(But does need enough thought to have some likelihood of feasibility.)
-A vision can be "The real user problem is they are constantly tranfering data between apps - let's make that seamless."
+An example vision might be "The real user problem is they are constantly tranfering data between apps - let's make that seamless."
 How is it going to be seamless.
 Well, in the end maybe it won't.
 Maybe it it will just be less seams.
 Cut and paste?
 Import/export/ Plugins?
+Have an ideal, that may not be reached, but gives a direction to head.

 An idea of direction helps.
 You really don't want detail.
 Because detail will be wrong.
 But high level direction leaves lots of room for experimentation and agile.

+> “A goal is not always meant to be reached, it often serves simply as something to aim at.” - Bruce Lee

-_Pre-code_ reviews
+### _Pre-code_ reviews

 I am amazed how often I hear "You probably should have written this like X instead of like Y". :-( Once, at Adobe, a developer spent about a month implementing an important and complicated feature.